FAYA | Fifth Avenue Young Adults

-We are FAYA (The Fifth Avenue Young Adults)—an open and affirming community for those in their 20s and 30s at Fifth Avenue Presbyterian Church.
+We are FAYA, Fifth Avenue Young Adults—an open and affirming community for those in their 20s and 30s.
 We’d love to get to know you!

 Some of us are pursuing our dreams and passions, while some of us are still searching.
-Some of us are swiping right on Hinge, while others of us are thinking about kids.
-Some of us are lifelong New Yorkers, while some of us are only here for a short time.
+Some of us are swiping right on Hinge, while others are thinking about kids.
+Some of us are lifelong New Yorkers, while others are only here for a short time.
 No matter how long you are with us, your presence is equally valued.